samuelluis/localize-simple/README.md

 ### Passing params

-If you have to use some param for you translation you can do this:
+If you want to have some variable in your translation you can do this:

 ```javascript
 //en.js